10 common mistakes to avoid when planning a corporate event

 10 mistakes to avoid when planning a corporate event

-But first, Lindsey is very kindly sharing her event-organising expertise with us.
-So, if you’re planning a corporate event of your own, here are 10 common mistakes you really, really want to avoid.
+If you’re planning a corporate event of your own, here are 10 common mistakes you really, really want to avoid.

 1) Your visitors came for Adele but got Snoop Dog